Oxygen depletion compared to carbon dioxide emissions.

 Comparing the numbers:

-Those numbers look almost the same.
-Given our chemical formula for the combustion of carbon, this is close to what we would expect.
+Given our chemical formula methane combustion of carbon, this is close to what we would expect:

 *See links in the above article.
 I also recommend that you do your own search online.
 The numbers are getting worse every day.